-Action No. Actions/Strategic Directions Partners (L: Lead) Implementation Considerations & Options Work with MVCA Source Protection Authority (SPA) to review the implementation/effectiveness of the MRSPP best practices guidelines and education/outreach initiatives with respect to rural areas.
-Promote the Well Aware Program, and provide information and links through MVCA's website to increase public awareness about groundwater and wells in rural areas.
-WQ4 Support municipalities in assessing and enhancing stormwater management in new and existing developments.
-MUNIC(L) MVCA DEVEL Continue to provide to municipalities stormwater management advisory services for new development, to mitigate flood impacts and to provide water quality control to the receiving water bodies.
-Encourage municipalities to inventory catchment areas lacking or requiring upgraded, stormwater management facilities and work with municipalities to determine best management practices and retrofit solutions for existing stormwater facilities that are deficient in meeting current quantity and quality objectives.
-Recommend municipal Official Plan policy requiring coordinated stormwater planning for areas of concentrated rural settlement; and promote and participate in the development of master stormwater drainage plans, to address quantity and quality control, for the rural settlement areas where high growth is projected and/or already occurring.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options Recommend municipal Official Plan policy requiring coordinated stormwater planning for areas of concentrated rural settlement; and promote and participate in the development of master stormwater drainage plans, to address quantity and quality control, for the rural settlement areas where high growth is projected and/or already occurring.
 WQ5 Work with municipalities and the province to improve application and coordination of regulatory tools for the protection of water quality, shoreline and riparian areas.
-MVCA MUNIC MECP MNRF Review municipal Official Plans and Zoning By-laws, MVCA Regulations Policies and Guidelines, and MNRF Public Lands Act Work Permit requirements and guidelines, to determine opportunities for improved consistency.
+MVCA Municipalities MECP MNRF Review municipal Official Plans and Zoning By-laws, MVCA Regulations Policies and Guidelines, and MNRF Public Lands Act Work Permit requirements and guidelines, to determine opportunities for improved consistency.
 Develop a simplified property owners guide for undertaking work on the shoreline.
-WQ6 Continue to offer Septic Approval and Re-Inspection Programs for municipalities and encourage all municipalities to implement MUNIC(L) MRSSO(L) Shared leadership roles Requires willingness and support, both political and financial, by the municipality.
+WQ6 Continue to offer Septic Approval and Re-Inspection Programs for municipalities and encourage all municipalities to implement septic re-inspection programs in high priority areas such as waterfront and rural settlements.
+Municipalities (Lead) MRSSO (Lead) Shared leadership roles Requires willingness and support, both political and financial, by the municipality.
 Voluntary programs are easier to implement at the outset.
+Mandatory programs have been implemented in parts of Central Frontenac and Tay Valley Township, where there has been demonstrated public support within a lake community.